Connect with us

 “The government of Cote d’Ivoire is very satisfied with the quality and speed of the construction of the Soubre hydroelectric dam,” President Alassane Ouattara of Cote d’Ivoire said at the dam’s inauguration ceremony.

-Teyssiaux Jean, an engineer with Tractebel Engineering, a French firm that was undertook quality supervision over Soubre’s construction said: “Soubre dam is of high quality and built within a shorter period than schedule.”
+Teyssiaux Jean, an engineer with Tractebel Engineering, a French firm that undertook quality supervision over Soubre’s construction said: “Soubre dam is of high quality and built within a shorter period than schedule.”

-The Soubre hydroelectric power station project had failed to take off for several decades due lack of funds and it only moved forward in February 2013 after it obtained funding from China.
+The Soubre hydroelectric power station project had failed to take off for decades due lack of funds and it only moved forward in February 2013 after it obtained funding from China.

 “With Soubre dam, we’re on course to meet the target of 4,000 MW by 2020,” said Thierry Tanoh, energy minister of Cote d’Ivoire.